dojo/docs/dijit/form/FilteringSelect.rst

 Usage
 =====

 Like SELECT, you provide a list of acceptable value pairs consisting of text to be displayed in the INPUT box and the hidden text value to be submitted to the server on FORM submit.
 Unlike SELECT, the user can also freely type text and partially matched values will be shown in a pop-up menu below the INPUT text box.
-Unlike a ComboBox widget, unmatched user text will be flagged as an error.
+Unlike a `ComboBox <dijit/form/ComboBox>`_ widget, unmatched user text will be flagged as an error.

 On FORM submit, the hidden text value associated with the displayed value of a non-disabled FilteringSelect widget is submitted using a hidden native INPUT text box if the *name* attribute was specified at widget creation time.
 Invalid input will result in a blank submitted text value.